menu

 : App having no permissions at all

-As you can see from the result, majority guys will support Application having NO permission, which seems safe for now !
+Maximum people will support the application having NO permission, which seems safe for now.

 Before we go into how we can bypass the permission and build a malicious application, let me elaborate more about the permission model.